Shuttling Compiler for Trapped-Ion Quantum Computers Based on Large Language Models: Evaluation

 \subsubsection{Linear and branched one-dimensional architectures}

-For \emph{4mod5-bdd\_287} on the linear architecture, DeepSeek, LLaMA at $T=0.7$, and Qwen-4B at $T=1.0$ produced schedules requiring fewer operations as compared with the baseline, whereas Qwen-14B and Gemma consistently generated schedules with higher overhead.
-The best result was obtained by Qwen-4B at $T=1.0$, reducing the operation effort by 15\,\%, indicating that the smaller Qwen model performs better than the larger one on this architecture.
-However, Qwen-4B also yielded the worst result at $T=0.7$, requiring 76\,\% more operations than the baseline.
-Across all models, 2 to 26 retries were needed, and valid schedules contained between 60,440 and 143,057 response tokens.
-When retries were included, token counts increased by up to a factor of 6.2.
-Notably, the best-performing Qwen-4B run also produced the smallest final token count, but its high number of 26 retries led to the largest overall increase when considering all generated tokens.
+For \emph{4mod5-bdd\_287} on the linear architecture, DeepSeek, LLaMA at $T=0.7$, and Qwen-4B at $T=1.0$ produce schedules requiring fewer operations than the baseline, while Qwen-14B and Gemma stay above it.
+The best run is obtained by Qwen-4B at $T=1.0$, reducing the operation effort by 15\,\%, indicating that the smaller Qwen model is better adapted to this architecture than the larger one.
+The same model is more sensitive to $T$: at $T=0.7$ the schedule contains 76\,\% more operations than the baseline, showing how strongly $T$ shapes the output for this configuration.
+Across all models, the generation took 2 to 26 retries, and valid schedules contain between 60,440 and 143,057 response tokens.
+With retries included, token counts grow by up to a factor of 6.2.
+The best Qwen-4B run also yields the smallest final token count, while its 26 retries lead to the largest overall token increase across all generated tokens.

-For the junction architecture, LLaMA produced valid schedules for all ten tested configurations and, at $T=1.0$, outperformed the baseline in three cases.
-Qwen-14B produced valid schedules for all configurations except $s=1$, $d=4$ and surpassed the baseline for $s=5$, $d=1$ at $T=0.7$ and $T=1.0$.
-Qwen-4B generated valid schedules for eight configurations and outperformed the baseline for the same configuration as Qwen-14B, but only at $T=1.0$.
-Gemma yielded valid schedules for seven configurations at $T=1.0$ and five at $T=0.7$, while DeepSeek produced valid schedules for only five configurations at $T=1.0$ and one at $T=0.7$; neither model surpassed the baseline.
-LLaMA's best result, obtained for $s=2$, $d=3$ at $T=1.0$, required 4\,\% fewer operations than the best baseline configuration $s=1$, $d=3$ and needed only a single retry, leading to similar token counts with and without retries.
-In contrast, the best results of the other models required 7\,\% to 12\,\% more operations than the baseline and involved substantially more retries, ranging from 9 to 40.
-This resulted in token counts up to 5.1 times higher when retries were included.
+For the branched architecture, LLaMA produces valid schedules for all ten tested configurations and, at $T=1.0$, outperforms the baseline in three cases.
+Qwen-14B produces valid schedules for nine of the ten configurations (all except $s=1$, $d=4$) and surpasses the baseline for $s=5$, $d=1$ at $T=0.7$ and $T=1.0$.
+Qwen-4B reaches valid schedules for eight configurations and outperforms the baseline for the same configuration as Qwen-14B, although only at $T=1.0$.
+Gemma covers seven configurations at $T=1.0$ and five at $T=0.7$, and DeepSeek covers five at $T=1.0$ and one at $T=0.7$.
+Neither model surpasses the baseline on this circuit.
+LLaMA's best run, obtained for $s=2$, $d=3$ at $T=1.0$, requires 4\,\% fewer operations than the best baseline configuration $s=1$, $d=3$ and takes only a single retry, leading to similar token counts with and without retries.
+The best runs of the other models lie within 7\,\% to 12\,\% above the baseline and take between 9 and 40 retries, which translates into token counts up to 5.1 times higher when retries are included.

-As the number of qubits increases, generating valid schedules becomes substantially more challenging.
-While LLaMA was still able to produce valid schedules for several junction configurations on both larger benchmark circuits, Qwen-4B generated a valid schedule only for the linear architecture and a single junction configuration of \emph{mini\_alu\_305}.
-However, Qwen-14B, DeepSeek, and Gemma failed to generate any complete schedules for the two larger circuits.